 Note: you may lose a small amount of weight if the exercises are done vigorously, but… Aerobic activity, such as jogging/treadmill, exercise bike, high-intensity low-impact aerobics, and a clean diet, will be the most responsible for excess fat loss.

 How can you tell if your ab routine/training is working?

-The core muscles, meaning: the abdominals lower back and oblique’s should feel the fatigue or tenderness from the previous days exercise.
+The core muscles, meaning: the abdominal's lower back and oblique’s should feel the fatigue or tenderness from the previous days exercise.
 Beginners will feel this sensation more intensely.
-My opinion on ab training is: when you can no longer feel training fatigue in the abs, it’s probably time to up intensity or change the routine.
+My opinion on ab training is: when you can no longer feel training fatigue, it’s probably time to up intensity or change the routine.

 How long and at what frequency should my ab weight training routine last?